 A new boardwalk will extend to the west providing more access to the foreshore area with outlook towards the Marsden Street Weir.
 In addition to repairing the sea wall, new paving and balustrades will be introduced.
 Upgrades to lighting, seating, and new tree planting will also contribute to making the area more welcoming and attractive.

-Charles Street Square at Parramatta Quay has been a gathering place for locals and visitors for thousands of years – and now with funding support from the NSW Government via the Transport Access and NSW Public Spaces Legacy Program - it’s getting a major upgrade.
+Charles Street Square at Parramatta Quay has been a gathering place for locals and visitors for thousands of years – and now with funding support from the NSW Government via the Transport Access and NSW Public Spaces Legacy Programs - it’s been transformed.

-A critical project for Council, the area adjacent to the new Parramatta Ferry Wharf will be transformed into a vibrant public space, an accessible entry point to our City that celebrates the Parramatta River.
-Construction on the $10M+ project is expected to be completed by September 2023.
+A critical project for Council, Parramatta Quay is now a vibrant public space, an accessible entry point to our City that celebrates the Parramatta River.
+Construction on the $12.7M+ project was completed in October, with an official launch held 27 November 2023.

 For more information visit the Alfred Street Bridge page.